MagicCap/MagicCap/README.md

 # This is not for Windows!
 [ShareX](https://getsharex.com/) is amazing for that!

-# Requirements
-Linux requires `gnome-screenshot` for this to work.
-The application should not be ran as root.

 # Supported Uploaders
 MagicCap supports the following uploaders (this list will expand over time):
 - Custom HTTP POST